ashuthosh-bharadwaj/Manim_Start/README.md

 ## More updates:
 I plan to write a ton of more manim community/ maybe even 3b1b manim files soon, please stay tuned.

+## Update:
+A few more videos were generated following the submission for 5-MICC @ ICASSP 2022